cwshugg/dimrod/README.md

-# DiMROD - Digital Modular Residence Operation Device
+# DImROD - Decently-Impressive Residence Operation Device

-**DiMROD** is a collection of programs and scripts that make up my home server.
+**DImROD** is a collection of programs and scripts that make up my home server.
-Somewhat intelligent and on its way to becoming the backbone of my smarthome, DiMROD is comprised of:
+Somewhat intelligent and on its way to becoming the backbone of my smarthome, DImROD is comprised of:

 1. An Nginx HTTP server hosting a web interface
 2. A Jellyfin media streaming server